miguelarbesu/miguelarbesu/content/post/cicada-songs-finding-periodicity/index.md

 In addition, there is a higher frequency modulation of the intensity at 6 Hz that could correspond to the chirping frequency of the individual cicadas.

-These features -- the characteristic 5 and 3 kHz frequencies and the 6 Hz modulation  actually matches an enthomological report from the area.
+These features -- the characteristic 5 and 3 kHz frequencies and the 6 Hz modulation -- actually match an enthomological report from the area.
 Here are the spectrogram and oscillogram of the song of *Cicada orni* from [Trilar et al. 2020](http://dx.doi.org/10.15298/rusentj.29.1.03):

 ![Figures 6 an 7 from Trilar et al. 2020: 6 -spectrogram of the calling song; 7 -oscillogram of the enlarged part (section B of the figure 6) of the calling song](7-Cicada-orni-6-spectrogram-of-the-calling-song-7-oscillogram-of-the-enlarged-part.png "Figures 6 an 7 from Trilar et al. 2020 (top to bottom): spectrogram of the calling song; oscillogram of the enlarged part (section B) of the calling song")